 03 of 09

 Blanching kale softens its tough texture and its infamous bitterness.
 It also sets the green color, allowing you to then further cook it without losing as much green as happens otherwise.
 A quick dunk in boiling salted water and then a quick drain and rinse in ice-cold water is all it takes.
 See How to Blanch for more details.

 It's worth noting that blanching kale also removes some of its vitamins.
 That's true, but if the gentler flavor and easier texture help you eat more of it, that's still more vitamins (only some are leached out into the cooking water) than eating no kale at all.

 04 of 09

 Braising means to cook something slowly in a bit of liquid.
 Kale's natural tough texture responds extremely well to long, slow heat in an enclosed environment.
 It turns tender and soaks up the flavor of whatever else you've put in the pot.
 Bacon, garlic, chiles, tomato - these are all good braising flavor agents.
-Braise kale with specific recipes like Kale With Onions, Pepper, and Ginger.Continue to 5 of 9 below.
+Try your hand to braise kale with specific recipes like Kale With Onions, Pepper, and Ginger.Continue to 5 of 9 below.

 05 of 09